New subscribers to the Suffolk Coastal Garden Waste Scheme, look out for your new bin sticker arriving in the post soon.

 There will be no need to move your sticker to your new green bin.

-Suffolk Coastal District Council is to introduce a charge for collecting garden waste from homes during next financial year (2018/19).
+Suffolk Coastal District Council has introduced a charge for collecting garden waste from homes.

 All accessible properties in Suffolk Coastal receive a fortnightly brown bin collection service for garden and food waste.
 This waste is taken to a multi-million pound composting facility at Parham where it is turned into a soil improver for use in agriculture.

 Your brown bin can be used for garden waste and all types of food, cooked or raw, shredded paper and cardboard.

 Your brown bin is emptied fortnightly during the weeks highlighted on the bin collection round calendar.
 This will be the same day your blue lidded bin for recyclable materials is emptied.

 You can check your collection day and collection round calendar using the online bin collection day finder.